Henry II of England: Campaigns in Brittany, Toulouse and the Vexin

-Henry had a problematic relationship with Louis VII of France throughout the 1150s.
+Henry had a difficult relationship with Louis VII of France throughout the 1150s.
 The two men had already clashed over Henry's succession to Normandy and the remarriage of Eleanor, and the relationship was not repaired.
-Louis invariably attempted to take the moral high ground in respect to Henry, capitalising on his reputation as a crusader and circulating rumours about his rival's behaviour and character.
+Louis invariably attempted to take the moral high ground in respect to Henry, capitalising on his own reputation as a crusader and circulating malicious rumours about his rival's ungovernable temper.
 Henry had greater resources than Louis, particularly after taking England, and Louis was far less dynamic in resisting Angevin power than he had been earlier in his reign.
 The disputes between the two drew in other powers across the region, including Thierry, Count of Flanders, who signed a military alliance with Henry, albeit with a clause that prevented the count from being forced to fight against Louis, his feudal lord.
 Further south, Theobald V, Count of Blois, an enemy of Louis, became another early ally of Henry.
-The resulting military tensions and the frequent face-to-face meetings to attempt to resolve them has led historian Jean Dunbabin to liken the situation to the period of the Cold War in Europe in the 20th century.
+The resulting military tensions and the frequent face-to-face meetings to attempt to resolve them have led the historian Jean Dunbabin to liken the situation to the 20th-century Cold War in Europe.

-On his return to the continent from England, Henry sought to secure his French lands and quash any potential rebellion.
-As a result, in 1154 Henry and Louis agreed to a peace treaty, under which Henry bought back the Vernon and the Neuf-Marché from Louis.
-The treaty appeared shaky, and tensions remained—in particular, Henry had not given homage to Louis for his French possessions.
+On his return to the Continent from England in the 1150s, Henry sought to secure his French lands and quash any potential rebellion.
+To this end, in 1154 Henry and Louis agreed to a peace treaty, under which Henry bought back Vernon and Neuf-Marché from Louis.
+The treaty appeared shaky, and tensions remained — in particular, Henry had not given homage to Louis for his French possessions.
 They met at Paris and Mont-Saint-Michel in 1158, agreeing to betroth Henry's eldest living son, the Young Henry, to Louis's daughter Margaret.
-The marriage deal would have involved Louis granting the disputed territory of the Vexin to Margaret on her marriage to the Young Henry: while this would ultimately give Henry the lands that he claimed, it also cunningly implied that the Vexin was Louis's to give away in the first place, in itself a political concession.
+The marriage deal would have involved Louis granting the disputed territory of the Vexin to Margaret on her marriage to the Young Henry: while this would ultimately give Henry the lands that he claimed, it also implied that the Vexin was Louis's to give away in the first place, in itself a political concession.
 For a short while, a permanent peace between Henry and Louis looked plausible.